MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault.md

 > [!TIP]
 > You must also specify secrets in a key vault if you deploy [!INCLUDE [prod_short](../developer/includes/prod_short.md)] as part of the Embed App program.
 Especially if you must support the Outlook add-in, in which case you must specify secrets for TEMPORARYDOCUMENTSTORAGEACCOUNT and TEMPORARYDOCUMENTSTORAGEKEY. <!--For more information, see [Setting Up the Office Add-Ins for Outlook Integration with [!INCLUDE[prod_short](../developer/includes/prod_short.md)]](Setting-up-Office-Add-Ins-Outlook-Inbox.md).-->

-For more information about developing extensions with key vaults, see [Using Key Vault Secrets in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Extensions](../developer/devenv-app-key-vault.md).
+For more information about developing extensions with key vaults, see [Using key vault Secrets in [!INCLUDE[prod_short](../developer/includes/prod_short.md)] Extensions](../developer/devenv-app-key-vault.md).

-## Create the Azure Key Vault with secrets
+## Create the Azure key vault with secrets

 In this task, you create a key vault in Azure, and add the secrets that you want to make available to your extensions.
 An extension can use up to two key vaults, so you can create more than one.

 There are different ways to create an Azure key vault.
 For example, you can use the Azure portal, Azure CLI, and more.

 The easiest way is to use the Azure portal.
-For instructions, see [Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal](/azure/key-vault/secrets/quick-create-portal).
+For instructions, see [Quickstart: Set and retrieve a secret from Azure key vault using the Azure portal](/azure/key-vault/secrets/quick-create-portal).

-For using other methods, see [Azure Key Vault Developer's Guide](/azure/key-vault/general/developers-guide#creating-and-managing-key-vaults).
+For using other methods, see [Azure key vault Developer's Guide](/azure/key-vault/general/developers-guide#creating-and-managing-key-vaults).

 ## Provision the key reader application in your Microsoft Entra tenant

 Your Business Central online solution is configured to use a Microsoft Entra application for reading key vault secrets.
-The application is called **Dynamics 365 Business Central ISV Key Vault Reader**.
+The application is called **Dynamics 365 Business Central ISV key vault Reader**.
 Microsoft manages the key vault reader application, however, there are a couple tasks that you have to do to enable it.
 First, the application must be provisioned on your Microsoft Entra tenant, as described here.

 To provision the key vault reader application, use the [Microsoft Entra ID PowerShell module](/powershell/module/azuread).